-Since launching Benchmark 365 in 2016, we’ve talked with more than 1000 entrepreneurs about MSP Growth.
+Since launching Benchmark 365 in 2016, we’ve talked with thousand's of entrepreneurs about MSP Growth.
 It’s also been a pretty interesting journey with our Benchmark 365 Partners.
 But what’s common for all is how often these MSPs are challenged by creating sustainable growth in their businesses.

 It’s definitely a more and more competitive industry but it’s also more global than ever before and growing strongly.
 I’ve seen estimates of $250bn worldwide for pure managed services and Gartner states the IT services market is at least $1 trillion USD globally.
 Wow!